devforth/adminforth/adminforth/documentation/docs/tutorial/03-Customization/001-branding.md

 # Theming

 AdminForth uses TailwindCSS for styling.
-You can customize the look of the application by changing the TailwindCSS configuration.
+By default both black and light thems the same as for Tailwind, but you able to customize the look of the application by changing the TailwindCSS configuration.

 Use [styles.ts](https://github.com/devforth/adminforth/blob/main/adminforth/modules/styles.ts) file to see which variables are available for change.